 Hot Rod Build Budget: $1,000

 Dang, a grand!
 Someone’s been saving their pennies.
 As a reward, let’s go racing.
 We admit, we’ve been a little conservative so far.
 Most folks would have already had you swapping intakes and camshafts, but we’ve established a sound engine baseline, a proper tune-up, and an upgraded exhaust system.
 You deserve some action now, so let’s talk about a better induction system.
+And nitrous.

 If you’ve already rebuilt the carb, even a stock carb, and it is working properly, it’s smarter to spend your limited dollars on a better intake manifold.
 It’s all about maximizing what you have and what fits under your hood.